metztest/technical-content-developer-ex/00_introduction.md

 Welcome to GitHub Pages with Actions!

 GitHub Pages uses a static site generator called Jekyll to transform Markdown files to HTML.
-However, there are restrictions within the Jekyll environment that is provided, including what plugins may be used, and what Jekyll version is used.
+However, there are restrictions within the provided Jekyll environment, including what plugins may be used, and what Jekyll version is used.

 Every time a publishing source branch is pushed to in a repository with GitHub Pages active, a Pages build is triggered.
-The Pages build process clones your repository to our web servers, runs some validations, runs your source files through a Jekyll build, and provides any error messages if necessary.
+The Pages build process clones your repository to GitHub's web servers, runs some validations, runs your source files through a Jekyll build, and provides any error messages if necessary.

-But did you know that you can actually bypass the Jekyll portion of the Pages build process if you have files that are already in HTML form?
-Many developers prefer a more tailored Jekyll environment, or even to build their pages using a different framework entirely, such as with React, Angular, Hugo, and many others.
+But did you know that you can actually bypass the Jekyll portion of the Pages build process if you have files that are already in HTML format?
+Many developers prefer a more tailored Jekyll environment, or even to build their pages using a different framework entirely, such as with React, Angular, Hugo, or many others.
 No matter the framework, pre-building Pages files allows customers more flexibility and control over their development and architecture choices.

 If you're interested in learning how to leverage the power of GitHub Actions to pre-build your files automatically, you're in the right place!